Doctoral StudiesCopyright: © RWTH

 Do you have your Master's degree in your hand and are now wondering what's next?
-Are you considering doctoral studies and would like more information about what it is like working as an academic staff member at our chair?
+Are you considering doctoral studies and would like more information about what it is like working as an academic staff member at Construction Materials Division?

 The ibac is one of the largest building research institutes in Germany.
-The Chair of Building Materials is led by Professor Michael Raupach (temp.) and Junior Professor Anja Vollpracht and current employs 14 academic staff members, who work in five different groups with varying focus areas.
+The Construction Materials Division is led by Professor Thomas Matschei and Junior Professor Anja Vollpracht and current employs 16 academic staff members, who work in four different groups with varying focus areas.

 Aside from teaching and basic research, application-oriented research and materials testing that are closely aligned with industry play a primary role in daily work.